hashicorp/vault/website/source/api/system/generate-root.html.md

 If a PGP key is being used to encrypt the final root token, its fingerprint will be returned.

-If an OTP is being used to
+If an OTP is being used to encode the final root token it will be returned only once, on the response to the start request.

-encode the final root token and is provided on the start request, it will never be returned, however, if it is omitted from the start request, it will be returned only once, on the response to the start request.
+The OTP is a base62 string, with length of otp_length.
-If the OTP expected length is larger than 16, the OTP length is returned (0.11.2 and up).
+The raw bytes (char codes) of the token will be XOR'd with this value before being returned  as a response to the final unseal key, encoded as base64.

 ## Start Root Token Generation